PrefectHQ/prefect/docs/orchestration/tutorial/next-steps.md

 To learn more about Prefect agents, [flow affinity](/orchestration/agents/overview.html#flow-affinity-labels) via labels, or find information on platform specific agents visit the [agent](/orchestration/agents/overview.html) documentation.

-## Storage Options

-Store your flows in the cloud using Azure, GCS, or S3!
-For more information visit the [Storage Options](/orchestration/execution/storage_options.html) documentation.

-## Execution Environments
+## Flow Configuration

-For information related to execution environments take a look at the [execution](/orchestration/execution/overview.html) documentation.
+For information on all the options for configuring a flow for deployment, see the [Flow Run Configuration](/orchestration/flow_config.md) documentation.

 ## Deployment Recipes